M66B/FairEmail/FAQ.md

 * Did you know that starred messages can be synchronized/kept always? (this can be enabled in the receive settings)
 * Did you know that you can long press the 'write message' icon to go to the drafts folder?
 * Did you know there is an advanced option to mark messages read when they are moved? (archiving and trashing is also moving)
-* Did you know that you can select text (or an email address) in any app on recent Android versions and let FairEmail search for it?
+* Did you know that you can select text (or an email address) in any app on recent Android versions and let FairEmail search for it? (this can be enabled in the miscellaneous settings)
 * Did you know that FairEmail has a tablet mode?
 Rotate your device in landscape mode and conversation threads will be opened in a second column if there is enough screen space.
 * Did you know that you can long press a reply template to create a draft message from the template?
 * Did you know that you can long press, hold and swipe to select a range of messages?